moso/nuxt-ghost-blog/README.md

 ## Contributing
 PRs are ~~welcome~~ encouraged!
 If you see an error, fork, clone, fix, and send a PR my way.
 Credit will be given.

-As this project is hooked up with both [prettier](https://prettier.io) [eslint](https://eslint.org), you'll likely bump into some errors once you start hacking.
+As this project is hooked up with both [prettier](https://prettier.io) and [eslint](https://eslint.org), you'll likely bump into some errors once you start hacking, but will show you a friendly error message and how to fix it.
 [Husky](https://github.com/typicode/husky) will lint your files before pushing to Git.
 These are only for your protection, and makes sure the code follows a certain standard.

 This project use the standard [Nuxt ESLint Config](https://github.com/nuxt/eslint-config/tree/master/packages/eslint-config) and will also lint your `.vue` files.
 Prettier will do the same, however, less strict as I haven't set up too many rules for it.
 And the `.editorconfig`-file will configure your editor to follow a certain set of standard rules that makes sure your code should look the same (if your editor supports editorconfig).